All Episodes

 And not deluding ourselves that we're kind of making this up about the polls.

-And and the reasoning is to go to a Trump rally is literally a seven to eight hour deal.
+And the reasoning is to go to a Trump rally is literally a seven to eight hour deal.

-And I'm going to tell you right now, I'm not going to go stand in the sun and with 20,000 other people and then not be a voter.
+And I'm going to tell you right now, I'm not going to go stand in the sun with 20,000 other people and then not be a voter.

-And it's just not, oh, I think I'm going to go waste some time at a Trump rally.
+I mean, you're giving up a day, and it's just not, oh, I think I'm going to go waste some time at a Trump rally.

-They're all in and they're willing to say, oh, we were wrong, but at least Trump didn't win.
+They're all in, and they're willing to say, oh, we were wrong, but at least Trump didn't win.

-Uh well, that makes sense.
+Well, that makes sense.

-So I can understand your theory that they're really throwing everything at it this year.
+So, I can understand your theory that they're really throwing everything at it this year.

-We're just gonna run this stuff as it is to try to suppress turnout, depress people, all these stories about Hillary and the Democrats going to red states to win the House and Senate.
+All these stories about Hillary and the Democrats going to red states to win the House and Senate.

 What do you think of those?

-It just it's that's just not possible.
+It just, that's just not possible.

-And though so they can maybe they're trying to reinforce it for the pollsters.
+You know, so they can maybe they're trying to reinforce it for the pollsters.

-I think they're gonna be approved.
+I think they're going to be.

-Um in in that the the polls are part of the establishment, and this is all in.
+Look, I think, I actually think you could have a point here in that the polls are part of the establishment, and this is all in.

 Everybody in the establishment's all in.